 It is important to tell Social Security why the missing records are important.
 Social Security does not require every single piece of medical evidence to decide your case.
 If you want Social Security to get your records, help them understand why those records are critical.

 There’s one more thing: even though Social Security has a greater obligation to unrepresented claimant’s (that’s you), it is not Social Security’s duty to obtain evidence.
 You have the duty to provide evidence to prove your disability.

 So, don’t go demanding that Social Security get this or get that, or get all your records for the last 30 years.
 It won’t get you anywhere.

-Be respectful, explain why the records are critical in a fair evaluation of your case and ask for help.
+- Explain why the records are critical in a fair evaluation of your case.